- Clinical Trials: What You Need to Know

 Phase II clinical trials: Does the treatment work?

+Larger numbers of patients get the treatment in phase II studies, so there’s a better chance that less common side effects may be seen.
 If enough patients benefit from the treatment, and the side effects aren’t too bad, the treatment is allowed to go on to a phase III clinical trial.
 Along with watching for responses, the research team keeps looking for any side effects.
-Larger numbers of patients get the treatment in phase II studies, so there’s a better chance that less common side effects may be seen.
-Still, about 70% of phase II cancer drugs don’t advance to phase III, usually because they don’t work well enough.

 An example of a phase II clinical trial:

 Angela was diagnosed with cancer several months ago.
 Only one form of treatment, drug C, is known to work for people with her type of cancer, but it only works in about half of the people who get it.
-After several months of this treatment, Angela’s doctor told her that it did not seem to be helping in her case.
+After several months of this treatment, Angela’s doctor told her that it didn’t seem to be helping her.